alpitg/Cornplex/README.md

 ### v4 - Beta
-- Use Azure key vault secret as Environment variable on AKS - deploy using helm
+- Create automated pipeline to deploy the code

 ### v3 - 18 March 2022
 - Azure key vault support
 - Deployment on AKS using Helm chart
+- Secrets - Use Azure key vault secret as Environment variable on AKS - deploy using helm

 ### v2 - 5 February 2022
 - Docker support added